frankjentsch/push-data/README.md

 The utility consists of two communication scenarios, one for **outbound** communication to push the data and the other one for **inbound** communication.
 A SAP Fiori app is provided to trigger the push and to display the outbound logs and the inbound logs of the performed data transfer.

 The utility supports only *custom-defined* database tables, but not SAP-delivered database tables.
 All types of database tables are supported.
-Please consider the implications if you are upload data of client-independent tables, configuration or system tables.
+Please consider the implications if you are push data of client-independent tables, configuration tables or system tables.

 The utility represents example code.
 Feel free to extend it depending on your needs.
 Limitations of the current implementation are:
 * The pushed data per database table **replaces** the existing data in the target tenant.
 There no other operations supported like **append** or **modify** (without deletion).